dMacGit/dMacBlog.github.io/_posts/2019-01-27-Venv-Project-Setup.md

 $ source /path/to/venv/bin/activate
 ```
 Note the ```/bin/activate```, this is the script to enter the environment.
+Once in the environment (or venv) you can do whatever you like to it, without breaking your global environemnt.
+Install Python, Django packages etcetera, etcetera.

+To exit the environment, use the ``` $ deactivate ``` command

+And thats it.
+Simple, fast, yet powerfull.

+###
 There are also a couple of additional tools wich makes this process even easier.